 These two examples are known as Complementary and Congruent pairings.

-complementary pairing is when food and wine do not share flavour, body or strength.
+A complementary pairing is when food and wine do not share flavour, body or strength.
 Complementary pairings can be used when you’d like to provide a flavour contrast, but still complement flavours.
 For example, a spicy dish pairs well with a sweet, fruity wine as the two balance each other out.

 A congruent pairing is when wine and food share flavour or other compounds.
 Pairings such as this enhance the flavour of one another and provide stronger tastes.
 For example, suppose you’re enjoying rich steak.
 In that case, a smooth, fruitful red wine reminiscent of cherry or raspberry will perfectly enhance the food’s flavour profile and the wine itself.